arcdocs/arcdocs.github.io/book/software/applications/paraview.md

     $ ssh -L 11111:localhost:11111 login1.arc4.leeds.ac.uk

-If you're needing to connect to a compute node, after you have run your qrsh command, you'll get a string telling you which host it's running on e.g.:
+If you need to connect to a compute node, after you have run your qrsh command, you'll get a string telling you which host it's running on e.g.:

     Accepting connection(s): d10s7b1.arc4.leeds.ac.uk:11111